Search Results for

 Step 4: Run and verify

 Open the job Archive invoices and click Start.
-If everything is configured correctly, you will see batches are generated and run sequentially.
+If everything is configured correctly, you will see batches being generated and run sequentially.

 image-20231213224005901